-Determine if You Are a Monthly or Semiweekly Schedule Depositor for the Quarter
+Determine If You are a Monthly or Semiweekly Schedule Depositor for the Quarter

-The IRS uses two different sets of deposit rules to determine when businesses must deposit their social security, Medicare, and withheld federal income taxes.
+The IRS uses two different sets of deposit rules to determine when businesses must deposit their social security and Medicare taxes.
 These schedules tell you when a deposit is due after you have a payday.

 Your deposit schedule is not determined by how often you pay your employees.
-Your deposit schedule depends on the total tax liability you reported on Form 941 during the previous four-guarter lookback period (July 1 of the second preceding calendar year through June 30 of last year).
-See section 11 of Pub.
-15 (Circular E) for details.
-If you filed Form 944 in either 2011 or 2012, your lookback period is the 2011 calendar year.
+Your deposit schedule depends on the total tax liability you reported on Form 941-SS during the previous four-quarter lookback period (July 1 of the second preceding calendar year through June 30 of last year).
+See section 8 of Pub.
+80 (Circular SS) for details.
+If you filed Form 944-SS in 2011 or Form 944 in 2012, your lookback period is the 2011 calendar year.